ipv6tech/cloud-networking-101/lab/lab8.md

 ---

+## Thank you

-## Thank you:exclamation: :pray:
+Thank you for attending the workshop :exclamation: :pray:

-Thanks for attending the workshop, I hope you got something out of the workshop and are more comfortable creating dedicated connections with Internet2 Cloud Connect and using Insight Console and Internet2 Virtual Networks with the Cloud Connect partners.
+I hope you learned something new from the workshop and are more comfortable creating dedicated connections with [Internet2 Cloud Connect](https://internet2.edu/services/cloud-connect/) and using [Insight Console](https://console.internet2.edu) and Internet2 Virtual Networks with the Cloud Connect partners.

+Keep a look out for other opportunities for training at the [Internet2 CLASS website](https://internet2.edu/cloud/cloud-learning-and-skills-sessions/).

-If you found this valuable and would like to see similar workshops in the future please let us know.
+If you found the workshop valuable and would like to see similar workshops in the future please let us know!